vulpinenetworks/SOCProject/docs/source/index.rst

 ===================================

 This project was developed for a Final Year exam on the Traffic Analysis Course at Manitoba Inst.
 Trades and Technologies.
    This project and its contents remain copyright of Connor Genyk and Kaushalbhai Patel.
-Cisco and Cisco Umbrella are Trademarks of Cisco Inc Splunk is a trademark of
+- Cisco and Cisco Umbrella are Trademarks of Cisco Inc.
+- Splunk is a trademark of
-AWS is a trademark of Amazon Inc.
+- AWS is a trademark of Amazon Inc.
-All trademarks rightfully belong to their rights holders.
+- All trademarks rightfully belong to their rights holders.